-The Company has three types of derivative instruments as of March 31, 2021: (i) commodity derivatives, (ii) a debt interest rate derivative and (iii) a contingent consideration derivative.
-See Notes (i) 2.e in the 2020 Annual Report for the Company's significant accounting policies for derivatives and presentation, (ii) 10.a for fair value measurement of derivatives on a recurring basis and (iii) 18.b for derivatives subsequent events.
+The Company has three types of derivative instruments as of June 30, 2021: (i) commodity derivatives, (ii) a debt interest rate derivative and (iii) a contingent consideration derivative.
+See Notes (i) 2.e in the 2020 Annual Report for discussion of the Company's significant accounting policies for derivatives and presentation, (ii) 10.a for discussion of fair value measurement of derivatives on a recurring basis and (iii) 19.d for discussion of derivatives subsequent events.
 The Company's derivatives were not designated as hedges for accounting purposes, and the Company does not enter into such instruments for speculative trading purposes.
 Accordingly, the changes in fair value are recognized in "Gain (loss) on derivatives, net" under "Non-operating income (expense)" on the unaudited consolidated statements of operations.